What is a human firewall and how do you secure it?

 Or, if you get a message asking for bank details to confirm a payment, you check who has sent the email and ensure it’s the email address you expect.

 All of these checks that a computer can’t do for us make up the human firewall.
-To create a human firewall, people need regular training and awareness, as well as up to date information on the latest threats.
+To create a human firewall, people need regular training and awareness, as well as up-to-date information on the latest threats.
 When employees receive the appropriate training to strengthen the human firewall, they will better protect your IT network from extremely damaging cyberattacks.

 Why is a human firewall important?

 A human firewall is important because everyone who has access to your systems is also a potential vulnerability.
 And we aren’t just talking people who aren’t “digital natives”.
+Cybersecurity is a numbers game.
+Criminals only need the tiniest bit of information to do extraordinary things.
+While cybersecurity software can protect your systems, humans aren’t as good at spotting threats.
+Because we’re just that: human.

 Everyone thinks they’re safe and secure online.
 We trust the coffee shop Wi-Fi.
-We see no harm in Liking the Facebook page.
+We see no harm in liking the Facebook page.
 But as you’ll see in the video below, safety is not guaranteed…

 How does a cyber breach affect your business?

 According to Deloitte, 30% of consumers said they would stop dealing with a business hit by cybersecurity breach, even if they don’t suffer personally.
-According to Aviva, after you suffer a breach, 60% of your customers will think about moving.
-And 30% actually do.
+According to Aviva, after you suffer a breach, 60% of your customers will think about moving, and 30% actually do.

 Ultimately, a cybersecurity breach will almost certainly have a negative impact on company profit given the estimated cost.
 That, in turn, could be extremely detrimental to a number of other financial factors including share price which could lead to a loss of confidence from stakeholders and investors.